 - Measure compliance with contractual requirements;

-For Government Destination Contracts Understand the Importance of Inspections: An issue arises when a piece of equipment is manufactured and developed to be shipped under a destination contract.
-In deciding whether there are latent vs patent defects, it must first be determined what type of inspection or test would have discovered the defect and whether it was reasonable for the Government to have used that inspection or test procedure in the circumstances.
+An issue arises when a piece of equipment is manufactured and developed to be shipped under a destination contract.
+In deciding whether there are patent defect and latent defect evidence, it must first be determined what type of inspection or test would have discovered the defect and whether it was reasonable for the Government to have used that inspection or test procedure in the circumstances.

 - If the defect could have been discovered by a test specified in the contract it is not a latent defect, Gordon H. Ball, Inc., ASBCA 8316, 1963 BCA p 3925 (the Government did not perform x-ray inspections of the welds as provided by the specifications until after acceptance).